bakuppus/ece-devops-course/decks/3-CI_CD.deck.md

 1. Introduction to DevOps
 2. Source Control Management (SCM) - Git
-3. **Continuous Testing, Continuous Integration & Continuous Delivery (CI/CD) - Travis CI**
+3. **Continuous Testing, Continuous Integration & Continuous Delivery (CI/CD) - Travis CI and Heroku**
 4. Containers - Docker
-5. Containers orchestration - Docker Compose
-6. Containers orchestration - Kubernetes
+6. Containers Orchestration - Kubernetes and Docker Compose
-7. Microservices & Service mesh - Istio
-8. Infrastructure as code (IaC) - Ansible
-9. Cloud native architecture

 A project at the end of the course (based on the class works and the homeworks).